kkpdealwis/k8s-gcp-terraform-iac/README.md

-## Importing an Instance to Terraform in GCP
+## Importing an Instance in GCP using Terraform

 ```
 import {